Xeonice/graduated-project/contents/docs/get-started/MDX.md

 ---
 title: MDX
-root: '/docs'
+root: /docs
-parents: ['Get Started']
+parents:
+  - Get Started
 ---
 import { Input, Button } from 'antd'

 # A mix of Markdown, Frontmatter and JSX